 Swimming Pool Games

 If you are fortunate enough to have a pool, you can really up your outdoor game ante with the kiddos.
-If you and your kids love golfing, surprise them with the Pro-Chip Island from In The Swim; you can take turns chipping golf balls from the side of the pool onto the floating green, while one of you holds the floating target in place in the water.
-The Pro Chip Island comes with a dozen colorful golf balls and an 18th hole flag.
+If you and your kids love golfing, surprise them with the Pro-Chip Island from In The Swim.
+You can take turns chipping golf balls from the side of the pool onto the floating green, while one of you holds the floating target in place in the water.

 Cornhole With Water Balloons

 Instead of using bean bags, play cornhole with water balloons.
 You can either purchase a cornhole board from a local sporting goods store, or you can make one yourself by following these directions from the DIY Network.

 Although a regulation cornhole board must be a certain size, you can certainly customize it with paint colors.
 Then, instead of the regular beanbags, fill up some water balloons and see who can toss them into the hole.